 to fund buy/sell agreements when a business is owned by more

 than one person.
 The

 business owns the policy, pays the premiums, and is the beneficiary.

 Covers theft by employees, competitors, and others, including

-intellectual property theft.
-You may need this in addition to liability
+theft.
+This may be needed in addition to liability

 Business Identity Theft Insurance

 - If your business collects, stores, or handles customers',